-- Guaranteed issue life insurance is sold to anyone who applies (up to an age limit) and is by far the most expensive way to purchase life insurance.
+- Guaranteed issue life insurance, such as final expense insurance, is sold to anyone who applies (up to an age limit) and is by far the most expensive way to purchase life insurance.
 This should be considered only by those who are declined for everything else but still need life insurance.
 These policies have graded death benefits, meaning your beneficiaries won't receive the full death benefit until several years into the policy.

 In naming a beneficiary, keep in mind that the life insurance company will want to see only the names of those who are financially dependent upon you.
 An acquaintance, friend or relative, absent of a financial relationship, will not do.

 After reviewing the various life insurance policies available, you might still be unsure about which best meets your needs.
 The American Council of Life Insurers recommends consulting an insurance agent.

 Carefully study your agent's recommendations and ask for a point-by-point explanation.
 Make sure the agent explains items you don't understand.
 Because your policy is a legal document, it is important that you know what it provides.

 ACLI suggests these tips when purchasing life insurance:

 - Ask for specifics of coverage so you can look at all your options.

 - Check financial strength ratings to determine if your potential insurer is financially stable.